-The Banneker Historical Park and Museum maintains a permanent gallery that tells the story of the Bannaky Family and Benjamin Banneker’s life and legacy.
-Special features including artifacts uncovered during archaeological excavations at the park, a telescope owned by Major Andrew Ellicott, and items loaned to Banneker by the Ellicott’s- textbooks and even the desk where Banneker worked and studied.
-Visitors can learn about slavery and freedom, tobacco farming, archaeology, astronomy, almanacs, and surveying the land.
-Benjamin Banneker lived a unique life driven always by his inquisitive nature, which is apparent through his many accomplishments!
+The Banneker Historical Park and Museum maintains a permanent gallery that tells the Bannaky Family’s story and Benjamin Banneker’s life and legacy.
+Special features include artifacts uncovered during archaeological excavations at the park, a telescope owned by Major Andrew Ellicott, and items loaned to Banneker by the Ellicotts: textbooks and the desk where Banneker worked and studied.
+Visitors can learn about slavery and freedom, tobacco farming, archaeology, astronomy, almanacs, and land surveying.
+Benjamin Banneker lived a unique life always driven by his inquisitive nature, which is apparent through his many accomplishments!

 The reconstructed cabin and farmstead site:

 In 2006 we opened our “historic” cabin in the back lawn of our site.
 It is a reconstruction of what Benjamin Banneker’s home, constructed after his mother’s death, most likely would have looked like.
 There are many farm tools and items of a simple life well lived on display.
 It is unlocked for tours upon request whenever the museum is open to the public.
 It has been enhanced by both an herb garden right outside the door and a larger vegetable garden out back.
 Further over on the site is an orchard of trees that Banneker would have grown.
 In coming years we hope to add a larger tobacco plot and a tobacco drying shed.
 This site serves as the heart of our annual Colonial Market Fair, when we invite artisans and craftsmen, re-enactors and visitors alike to come experience a taste of Colonial life.

 The Community Gallery: